emiliabronk/news/_posts/2025-11-5-American-Girl.md

 cover: /assets/Copy of B.jpg
 ---

 Amanda is a middle school student in New York City in 2001.
-Amanda loves NSCYNC watching TGIF, and being a true cold-blooded Giuliani fan.
+Amanda loves NSYNC watching TGIF, and being a true cold-blooded Giuliani fan.
 After Osama Bin Laden attacked the Twin Towers, Amanda steps up and sends letters to President Bush to declare that Iraq has WMDs.